genonullfree/terminus/README.md

 # Terminus

-Terminus is an application that locates the ELF files that import or export a specific function.
+Terminus is an application that locates ELF/PE files that import or export a specific function.
 This can be used to quickly identify which library you may want to look at next when reversing a new software system by pinpointing the library that exports a specific version of a function that you are looking for.

 ## Usage